techsoft3d/HC-ImageServer/README.md

 ```

 #### **Parameters**
-All parameters are passed in the header via "IS-API-ARG" and are mostly analogous to the parameters of the generateImage function described above, except for the callback parameter which is replaced by the "code" parameter.
-The code parameter is the text of your custom function that gets executed after modelStructureReady has triggered.
+All parameters are passed in the header via "IS-API-ARG" and are mostly analogous to the parameters of the generateImage function described above.
+The callback and callbackParam parameters are not available.
+Use code instead. (see example above)

 #### **Returns**
 Image Blob